Diegocortes15/git-strategies/README.md

 A tag must be created to mark a stable version of the system and the feature branch must be removed to make the repository more organized.

 ![](https://github.com/jadsonjs/gitlab-flow/raw/master/images/flow6.png)

+### Pros

+- This flow guarantees a clean state in the branches at any point in the project life cycle.
+- It defines how to do Continuous Integration and Continuous Delivery
+- It is very flexible according to the team's decisions
+- It is less complex than GitFlow Workflow

+### Cons

+- It is more complex than GitHub Workflow
+- Git's history becomes unreadable due to the various Merge Requests between branches.